Ibrar Tipu

 Ibrar Tipu is a Bangladeshi music director, composer and singer.
-He was the composer and one of singer of official theme song for the ICC World Cup Cricket O Prithibi Ebar Ese Bangladesh Nao Chine in 2011.
 As a singer and musician, he has sung many songs and he can play more than twenty musical instruments.

-In 2019 he started his own audio-video production house named 'Orni Records' with singer Bindu Kona.
+Tipu has appeared as a judge for reality TV talent competitions, and has also founded his own production company and music academy.

 Early life and education

-Tipu grew up in a cultural family in Syedpur.
-He was enlisted for the Notun Kuri program at Rangpur Radio Station and second in the final competition of tabla in 1985.
-He was completed music education from Dhaka International Music School.
+Tipu grew up in a cultural family in Saidpur.
+He was enlisted for the Notun Kuri program at Rangpur Radio Station and ranked second in the final competition of tabla in 1985.
+He completed music education from the Dhaka International Music School.

 Career

-Started career as a tabla player Tipu wanted to learn playing more musical instruments and learning to play the guitar back in 1989 from a band named The Blues.
+Following his success as a tabla player, Tipu wanted to learn how to play more musical instruments: he learnt to play the guitar back in 1989 from a band named The Blues.
 He attended Indian classical music classes in 1983–84.

-First album was released in 1998 and the name of the album 'Kuashar Prohor'.
-Later released his first solo album 'Chena Ochena' in 2005.
-He was started singing in movies began in 2007 with a duet with Samina Chowdhury in the movie Tumi Amar Swami.
+Tipu released his first album, Kuashar Prohor, in 1998.
+He later released his first solo album, Chena Ochena, in 2005.
+He started singing in movies in 2007 with a duet with Samina Chowdhury in the movie Tumi Amar Swami.

+He was the composer and one of singer of official theme song for the ICC World Cup Cricket O Prithibi Ebar Ese Bangladesh Nao Chine in 2011.

+In 2019 he started his own audio-video production house named 'Orni Records' with singer Bindu Kona.

+In May 2021, Tipu opened up his own music school, the Ibrar Tipu Academy of Music, in Banasree, Dhaka.

+In September 2021, he was named as a judge in the RTV talent show Young Stars, and played the piano for 20 hours over three days with all 81 contestants.